In this post we discuss why you should train your calf muscles to slow down the ageing process and the best exercises to use.

 There are two main options, the seated calf raise and the standing version.

-The knee flexion involved in the seated version reduces the ability of both plantaris and gastrocnemius to contribute as they both attach above the knee.
+The knee flexion involved in the seated version may reduce the ability of both plantaris and gastrocnemius to contribute as they both attach above the knee.

 This enables you to bias soleus, posterior tibialis and peroneus longus and brevis.